 - You are likely to make better grades.
 In general, residence hall students earn higher grades than students who live off campus.
-As an on-campus resident, it will be easier to study with people from your classes, access academic resources such as the Academic Development Center and Davis Library, and learn important skills from residence hall programs.
+As an on-campus resident, it will be easier to study with people from your classes, access academic resources such as the Writing Center and Davis Memorial Library, and learn important skills from residence hall programs.

 - You can take the lead.
 This will be important to your future career success.
 You can help govern your community by joining your hall council or the Residence Hall Association.
 You will get involved in volunteer or and service projects.
 Housing and Residence Life also employs many student leaders in various positions.

 - You will love the location.
 Where else can you roll out of bed 10 minutes before class and still make it on time?
 You won’t have to fight for a parking place, sit in morning traffic, or warm-up the car.
 You will have an easy walk to your classes, the Student Center, and all the athletic facilities.

 - You will feel safer.
 Although the Methodist campus is quite safe, security is taken very seriously.
 All vehicle traffic entering the campus must pass through a staffed welcome center.
 Hall entrances are locked.
 Campus police and security patrol the campus 24 hours a day.

 National research has indicated that students who live on campus:

 • Make higher grades than peers who live off campus,

 • Are more likely to stay in college and graduate,

 • Are more likely to join extracurricular activities,